Myingyan District Special Operation

-Myingyan District Special Operation was a code name for a military operation led by multiple People's Defence Forces groups against junta outposts in the Myanmar's Myingyan District.
+Myingyan District Special Operation was a military operation led by multiple People's Defence Forces groups against junta outposts in the Myanmar's Myingyan District.

 Battle

 On 10 August 2024 PDF forces launched an attack on the city of Natogyi attacking junta targets in the town including a police station before having to retreat due to intense airstrikes.
 On 12 August resistance forces attacked a junta outpost near the pipeline station on the Taungtha-Meitthila road, the Taungtha police station, No. (10) Garment Factory north of the town and militia base north of the town.
 The resistance forces had to retreat in the afternoon due to intense junta airstrikes.
 The Sembcorp Power Station was forced to temporarily stop production due to fighting.

 On 16 August, the resistance forces attacked a junta column stationed inside a monastery in the Taung Ywar Bo village.
 On 20 August 2024 resistance forces captured an Air Defense camp near Thet Kei Kyin.

 On 19 August 2024 resistance forces captured the town of Ngan Myar Gyi.